zavolanlab/bindz-rbp/README.md

 ## Optional: Download and parse PWMs from ATtRACT database

+Inside this repository we have included a snapshot of a database of Position Weight Matrices for distinct RNA binding proteins ([ATtRACT]: 26-08-2020).
+We suggest to use the pre-formatted files which we have already prepared: `resources/ATtRACT_hsa` and `resources/ATtRACT_mmu` for *Homo sapiens* and *Mus musculus*, respectively.

+However, if the user would like to download the and parse a new version of matrices from ATtRACT we describe the procedure below:

 Please change directory to the pipeline's root directory:

 ```bash
 cd binding_scanner_git
 ```

-In order to utilise Position Weight Matrices from  [ATtRACT] database of known RBPs' binding motifs we provide two scripts:
+In order to utilise Position Weight Matrices from  ATtRACT database of known RBPs' binding motifs we provide two scripts:

 1. Download and extract the database into a directory `ATtRACT` under `resources`:
    ```bash